Ahmad-Zahradeen-Tahir/Handshake/replit.md

 ## Overview

-This is a full-stack web application for Handshake Engineering Limited, an ICT and engineering solutions company based in Nigeria.
-The application is built with React for the frontend, Express.js for the backend, and uses modern web technologies to create a professional company website with contact functionality.
+This is a static React website for Handshake Engineering Limited, an ICT and engineering solutions company based in Nigeria.
+The application is built with React, TypeScript, and Tailwind CSS to create a modern, professional company website optimized for easy deployment to GitHub Pages, Vercel, or Netlify.

 ## User Preferences